Abshir-Mohamud/BallSensor/README.md

 ## Introduction
 My name is Abshir Mohamud and the author for this FSR01CE-ND Force Sensing Resistor build instruction manual.
 The force sensor circuit shown within this document will later be used to create a Smart Ping Pong ball machine within the span of the 6th semester.
-Within this manual the cost, time commitment, circuit, PCB and soldering needed for the creation of the circuit will be shown and explained.
+Within this manual the cost, time commitment, circuit, PCB, soldering and code required for the creation of the circuit will be shown and explained.
 System diagram of circuit shown below:

 ![](Images/AbshirMohamud_SystemDiagram.png)